This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 If you’re counting on cellular broadband internet service and/or public Wi-Fi networks, there are some areas you will need to avoid unless you can afford to be offline for the duration of your stay.

-In order to figure out whether you will have cell signal or access to Wi-Fi in a certain location, we recommend using campground review websites such as RV Life Campgrounds.
+In order to figure out whether you will have cell signal or access to Wi-Fi in a certain location, we recommend using campground review websites such as RV LIFE Campgrounds.
 Here, you can see if other campers have been able to connect to campground Wi-Fi or to various cell carriers.

 Just remember that you shouldn’t leave your Starlink dish mounted while in transit!

-Pro Tip 2: Avoid Crowded Places
+Pro Tip: Avoid Crowded Campgrounds

 Because of this, ensuring you stay away from the crowds will give you a better chance of having good speeds.

 Will you go the Starlink route?
-In this case, we recommend figuring out a way to mount your Starlink dish while parked.
+In this case, we recommend figuring out a way to mount your Starlink satellite dish while parked.
 This keeps it safely up off the ground and high enough to get the best signal possible.

 There are a few ways to go about this, including the FlagPole Buddy system.
 We also really like the system in this video: